Amrree/Feck/README.md

 And for those moments when a simple `feck` just isn't enough, we've got you covered.
 Try `ohfeck` or `ohfeckit` for that extra touch of dramatic flair when your commands go spectacularly wrong.
 They all do the same job, mind you, but sometimes you just need to express yourself!

+But wait, there's more!
+We're not just about fixing your everyday blunders.
+We're introducing a whole new family of `feck`-powered tools to make your terminal life even more grand:

+*   [`batfeck`](feck_integrations/docs/batfeck.md): Your terminal's lovely horse for viewing files.
+If `bat` throws a wobbly, `batfeck` will sort it out.
+*   [`curlfeck`](feck_integrations/docs/curlfeck.md): Your terminal's cup of tea for web woes.
+When `curl` has a kerfuffle, `curlfeck` steps in.

 Is `feck` slower than a snail on a pilgrimage?
 [Try the experimental instant mode!](#experimental-instant-mode)

 [![gif with examples][examples-link]][examples-link]